As is the case with International Freight Forwarding Costs, there are a myriad of fees being charged by the customs broking companies.

 - Cartage Charges – the cost of picking up and transporting the shipment from the wharf, airport or deconsolidation point to the importers premmies or other nominated location.
 Cartage charges will usually also attract a Fuel Surcharge (FSC) to cover the costs of fuel price fluctuations

-In addition to the above mentioned service charges, the relevant regulatory bodies such as the Australian Customs Service (ACS) and the Australian Quarantine and Inspection Service (AQIS) will levy a series of mandatory fees in order to recoup the costs associated with processing customs and quarantine entries.
+In addition to the above mentioned service charges, the relevant regulatory bodies such as the Australian Border Force (ABF) (formerly known as the Australian Customs Service (ACS)) and the Australian Biosecurity Service (formerly know as Australian Quarantine and Inspection Service (AQIS)) will levy a series of mandatory fees in order to recoup the costs associated with processing customs and quarantine entries.

 Once again it is important to ensure that all of these variations are understood and are taken into account when comparing the fees charged by customs brokers and calculating the total import cost of a shipment.